The Bankrate promise

 Since unsecured loans are more risky for lenders, they usually come with lower maximum loan amounts.
-Depending on your financial situation, most lenders might allow you to borrow up to $50,000, and a few lenders might let you borrow up to $100,000 if you have a large income.
+Many lenders allow you to borrow up to $50,000, although a few have $100,000 caps.
 Still, the loan amount may not be sufficient to cover the costs of the home improvements you have in mind.

 Another factor to consider when deciding how to pay for home improvements or home repairs is that loan terms are usually shorter for unsecured personal loans than for secured loans.
 While home improvement loans usually have terms that range from two to 12 years, home equity loans have terms that range from five to 30 years.